Written By: Adam Robles, Principal Consultant at Reach Agency; Head of Marketing of Raptors Republic | 5 minute read

 Along with Ka’Wine and Dine, we also completed a series of smaller activations throughout the year.
 Whether they were giveaways online or watch parties throughout the NBA Playoffs, we found ways to give back to our community and serve as a hub for Raptors fans to connect and come together, whether that was in person or digitally.

-Obviously, it helps that the Raptors made a historic run throughout the NBA playoffs, but even if the Raptors didn’t won the title, we still would have achieved our goals for the year.
+Obviously, it helps that the Raptors made a historic run throughout the NBA playoffs, but even if the Raptors hadn’t won the title, we still would have achieved our goals for the year.
 By focusing on Digital Branding and taking a holistic approach to social media, content development, and community growth, we set up Raptors Republic to have a successful year and gave ourselves the opportunity to dictate the narrative around the Raptors throughout the 2018-19 NBA season.

 Random Tidbit: Much of the ethos practiced by Raptors Republic reflect Omar Raja, Founder of House of Highlights (HoH).
 Omar started HoH 4 years ago from his university dorm room and within that time, has amassed a following of 13.6m+ followers on Instagram, surpassing the likes of large sports conglomerates like ESPN.
 He is the epitome of “Ballin’ on a Budget”.
 Click here to read his story.